Captain Mainwaring: Personality

 Mainwaring has nearly had two affairs.
 One is in "Mum's Army" with a woman called Fiona Gray who joins the Home Guard when they recruit female soldiers.
 The pair start meeting in cafes all over the town.
 Gossip starts about them and Mrs Gray leaves by train.
-Another is with a bus conductress in "A Soldier's Farewell" whom Mainwaring compliments and defends when she is being flirted at.
-At the end of the episode, when Mainwaring dreams he is Napoleon, he dreams that the bus conductress is Marie Walewska (Napoleon's mistress).
+Another is with a bus conductor in "A Soldier's Farewell" whom Mainwaring compliments and defends when she is being flirted at.
+At the end of the episode, when Mainwaring dreams he is Napoleon, he dreams that the bus conductor is Marie Walewska (Napoleon's mistress).
 In "War Dance", Mainwaring claims to have been very vexed at Mrs Mainwaring and gave her a "good dressing down" when she burnt some sausage rolls.
 He turns and it is revealed he has a black eye.
 Mainwaring claims he did it on the wardrobe door, but it was obviously done in a domestic dispute.
 Walker later jokes, asking if Mrs Mainwaring has a rolling pin.

 Dad's Army ends with the Second World War still in progress.
-Mainwaring gives Mrs Fox away when she marries Corporal Jones because her own father is dead.
-As shown at the start of the first episode, set in 1968, Mainwaring, who was born in 1885, would have been 82 years old then, and 60 at the end of the Second World War.
+At Corporal Jones' wedding to Mrs Fox, Mainwaring gives the bride away (her own father being dead).
+Mainwaring's birth year of 1885 means he would have been 82 years old at the start of the first episode, set in 1968, and 60 at the end of the War.

 In a radio sequel to Dad's Army, It Sticks Out Half a Mile, which is set in 1948 (three years after the Second World War ended), it is revealed that Mainwaring spent two years manufacturing cuckoo clocks in Switzerland.
 However, the first episode of Dad's Army shines light on Mainwaring's future: briefly set in the present day 1968, it features Mainwaring as guest of honour at the launch of Walmington's "I'm Backing Britain" campaign, where he is referred to by Wilson as a magistrate, alderman and chairman of the Rotary Clubs for both Walmington and Eastgate.

-A series of Barclays Bank adverts featured George Mainwaring retiring from his position at the bank, to be succeeded by Pike, to whom Mainwaring nevertheless refers to as "stupid boy".
-Mainwaring appears in one with his granddaughter on their way to her wedding, in spite of his having told the platoon, at the end of "Absent Friends", that his marriage has been childless.
+A Barclays Bank advert featured George Mainwaring retiring from his position at the bank, to be succeeded by Pike, to whom Mainwaring nevertheless refers to as "stupid boy".